Written by Rudrank Riyam

 - 1 concurrent build

-The number of concurrent builds can be increased by opting for their pay-as-you-go plan.
-With Pay-as-you-go plan, you will never pay more than $299/month – no matter how many build minutes and team seats you use.
-This plan also includes up to three concurrencies.
+The number of concurrent builds can be increased by opting for the pay-as-you-go plan.
+With Pay-as-you-go plan, you only pay for what you use.
+Billed on the first of each month for the previous month usage.

 Codemagic also has annual plan for teams who need fixed costs.